 What in concrete terms am I afraid of?

-What surf teacher does not know these situations.
+Every surf teacher knows these situations very well.
 The fear in surf can be expressed in very different ways.
 Some psychology: The question "What am I really afraid of?" offers a good opportunity to better understand your own fear and makes it easier to overcome it.
-In sport usually appear different kinds of fear: fear of injury, fear of losing orientation, fear of helplessness in a situation, fear of failure and fear of making a fool of oneself.
+In sport, the following forms of anxiety usually occur: fear of injury, fear of losing orientation, fear of helplessness in a situation, fear of failure and fear of making a fool of oneself.

 However, it is true that any fear blocks mental processes, especially learning processes, and can lead to inappropriate reactions.
 Therefore, it is advisable to avoid the occurrence of fear or to overcome it.